 Is a prolific creator of television, movies, comic books and interactive media.

-Though best known as one of the Emmy Award-winning writer/producers of "Lost," and for creating the comic book and ABC Family television series “The Middleman,” Grillo-Marxuach currently co-executive produces the upcoming Ronald D. Moore/SyFy channel event series "Helix."
+Though best known as one of the Emmy Award-winning writer/producers of "Lost," and for creating the comic book and ABC Family television series “The Middleman,” Grillo-Marxuach currently co-executive produces the Ronald D. Moore/SyFy channel event series hit "Helix."

 After graduating with a B.A. in creative writing and cultural studies from Carnegie Mellon University and earning an M.F.A. in screenwriting from the University of Southern California School of Cinema-Television, Grillo-Marxuach began his career as a Primetime Series executive at NBC, working on current shows and drama development.

 His television work as writer/producer includes “Charlie’s Angels,” “Medium,” “The Pretender,” “Charmed,” “The Chronicle,” “seaQuest” and “Jake 2.0” - alongside the Emmy, Golden Globe, Writers Guild and Television Critics Association Award-winning, American Film Institute honoree “Lost,” and “Boomtown” - which was also honored by the American Film Institute, earned George Foster Peabody and TCA awards, and was nominated for the Golden Globe.

 Grillo-Marxuach has also written scripts for “Law & Order: Special Victims Unit,” “The Dead Zone” and “Dark Skies,” sold pilots to CBS, ABC, NBC, Fox, The WB, The Sci-Fi (and SyFy) channel, and TNT.

 Further work includes feature film rewrites for The Weinstein Company, and Michael DeLuca Productions, an adaptation of the Brian Wood Rob G. graphic novel “the couriers” for Intrepid Pictures, as well as short films, music videos and several works for the stage.